jondwaite/jondwaite.github.io/content/post/2024-07-21-from-zero-to-kubernetes-part-1.md

 ### Enable SSH for root {#enable-ssh-for-root.wp-block-heading}

-Many of the steps below are easier to copy/paste to a terminal session rather than retyping on the VM console &#8211; to allow external SSH session (e.g. from your desktop), the following allows SSH connections to the &#8216;root&#8217; user.
+Many of the steps below are easier to copy/paste to a terminal session rather than retyping on the VM console - to allow external SSH session (e.g. from your desktop), the following allows SSH connections to the 'root' user.

 <pre class="EnlighterJSRAW" data-enlighter-language="bash" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">sed -i 's/PermitRootLogin no/PermitRootLogin yes/' /etc/ssh/sshd_config
 systemctl restart sshd</pre>